Get Personal Loan Rates

 Avant is a good choice for borrowers with lower credit scores or who want lots of flexibility in repaying.
-Through Avant, you can borrow up to $35,000 for terms between two to five years.
-Because Avant does have relaxed credit requirements, APRs are higher between 10% to 36%.
+Through Avant, you can borrow up to $35,000 for terms between 2 to 5 years.
+Because Avant does have relaxed credit requirements, APRs are higher between 9.95% to 35.99%.
 However, you will receive your funds within one to two days, on average.
 Like most other online lenders, there are no prepayment penalties with Avant, meaning you can pay your loan early and save on interest.

 You’ll have greater chances of getting approved for an Avant personal loan if you have a credit score of at least 580, which means Avant is a better choice for borrowers with lower credit scores.
 Many other online and traditional lenders will require a minimum credit score between 620 to 680 to qualify.
 On average, Avant borrowers have scores between 600 to 700 with incomes between $50,000 to $100,000.

 When you get a loan from Avant, you’ll benefit from a lot of repayment flexibility.
 Not only does Avant let you manage your payments online and through a mobile app, but you can change your upcoming and future payments up to one day before they are due.
 This includes changing the payment amount and the due date.
 Additionally, Avant offers late fee forgiveness.
 If you make three consecutive on-time payments after making one late payment, Avant will refund the $25 late fee.